min2ha/ukwa-site/content/target/66618/index.en.md

   "start_date": "2018-06-05T09:00:00Z"
 }

-# The Organisation for Professionals in Regulatory Affairs (TOPRA)

 TOPRA is the professional membership organisation for individuals engaged in regulatory affairs for human or veterinary medicines and medical devices across Europe.